open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flagd/README.md

 # flagd .NET Provider

 The flagd Flag provider allows you to connect to your flagd instance.

-# .Net SDK usage

 ## Requirements